China stats 'under-represent' true impact of Covid outbreak: WHO

 Testing travellers 'understandable'

-He stressed that it was vital to have accurate information about how the virus was spreading and the true impact it was having, and he suggested that individual health professionals could help provide a more accurate picture.
+The meeting was held to coordinate a joint EU response to the sudden inflow of visitors as Beijing lifts its "zero-Covid" policy which had largely closed the country off to international travel.

-"We do not discourage doctors and nurses reporting these deaths and these cases," he added.
+The experts also recommended that passengers to and from China wear face masks, that EU countries conduct random tests on arrivals and test wastewater from flights from China, according to a statement issued by the Swedish presidency of the EU.

-WHO chief Tedros Adhanom Ghebreyesus told reporters that the organisation's officials had held high-level talks in recent weeks with counterparts in China.
+WHO chief Tedros Adhanom Ghebreyesus had earlier told reporters that the organisation's officials had held high-level talks in recent weeks with counterparts in China.

-"We continue to ask China for more rapid, regular, reliable data on hospitalisation and deaths, as well as more comprehensive, real-time viral sequencing," he said.
+"We continue to ask China for more rapid, regular, reliable data on hospitalisation and deaths, as well as more comprehensive, real-time viral sequencing," Tedros said.

 He reiterated that the UN health agency understood why some countries were introducing fresh Covid curbs on visitors from China.